eneroth/git-externals/README.markdown

       SomeFile.php
       libs/

+In the empty *libs* folder, you add a *.gitexternals* file.
+The project now looks like this:
+    ProjectDir/
+      SomeFile.php
+      libs/
+        .gitexternals

-In the empty *libs* folder, you add a *.gitexternals* file,since you wish check out two repositories there.
-In the *.gitexternals* file, you specify the repositories, like so:
+Since you wish check out two repositories there, you specify their local names and URLs in the *.gitexternals* file.
+The contents of *.gitexternals* now look like this:
     symfony = http://svn.symfony-project.com/branches/1.4
     Zend    = http://framework.zend.com/svn/framework/standard/branches/release-1.10/library/Zend